GrumpyTanker/Ecowater-Hydrolink-HACS/README.md

 📋 **For complete sensor documentation, see [SENSORS.md](SENSORS.md)**
 🔍 **For data verification and live sensor testing, see [SENSOR_VERIFICATION.md](SENSOR_VERIFICATION.md)**

 The integration **automatically discovers all available sensors** from your HydroLink API.
-All properties are exposed as sensors (typically 40+ sensors), and you can enable/disable individual sensors through the Home Assistant UI:
+All properties are exposed as sensors (typically 40+ sensors), and you can enable/disable individual sensors based on your needs:
 - Go to Settings → Devices & Services → HydroLink → Entities
 - Click on any sensor to enable/disable it
 - Sensors marked with "Default Enabled" are enabled automatically